zonca/italianschoolsd-website/site/content/location.md

 ## Organize your events at Italian school

 We are interested in partnerships with other schools, other businesses or individuals to organize classes, meetings, parties in our space, please [contact us!](/contact).
-We can provide a music system, microphone, projector and more.
+We can provide a music system, microphone, projector, very fast wifi and more.